dommyet/lempstack_debian/README.md

 ### Debian stable

-You might encounter minor problems while running these configurations on current **Debian stable**, but generally it will work.
+Using these configurations on current **Debian stable** would generally work.
+However, minor issues might be expected.

-However you should keep in mind that packages provided by **Debian stable** are relatively old.

-Below is an example of  `/etc/apt/sources.list`.
+Below is an example of  `/etc/apt/sources.list`, please refer to [Debian SourceList](https://wiki.debian.org/SourcesList/).

 ```
 deb http://deb.debian.org/debian stable main